simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 2. **Automated Data Removal**: Albine DeleteMe's sophisticated algorithm goes to work, identifying the relevant data brokers that hold the user's personal information.
 It then sends **official removal requests in the user's name** to these brokers, initiating the data removal process.

 3. **Monitoring Progress**: Albine DeleteMe doesn't stop at sending removal requests; it goes the extra mile by monitoring the responses from data brokers.
-Users can rest assured knowing that the service will **keep them updated on the progress** of their removal requests, providing peace of mind throughout the process.
+Users can knowing that the service will **keep them updated on the progress** of their removal requests, providing peace of mind throughout the process.

 4. **Quarterly Scans**: As of 2026, DeleteMe performs **quarterly rescans** to ensure removed data hasn't reappeared, a critical feature given that data brokers often repopulate databases from new sources.